ForgeRock/forgeops-cli/docs/forgeops_delete_directory.md

 ## forgeops delete directory

-Delete the ForgeRock DS resources
+Delete the ForgeRock directory

 ### Synopsis

-    Delete the directory service resources of the ForgeRock cloud deployment:
+            Delete the ForgeRock Identity Platform directory:
-    * Delete the directory service resources of ForgeRock cloud deployment
+            * Delete the ForgeRock Identity Platform "directory"
+            * Use --tag to specify a different version to delete

 ```
 forgeops delete directory [flags]